fengliplatform/fengliplatform.github.io/_posts/2017-12-31-dv-vega-lite.md

 ---
 layout: post
-title: Airquality Dateset Viz with Vega-lite
+title: Airquality Dataset Viz with Vega-lite
 ---

 This project is a final project for Data Viz course by UIUC in Coursera.
 The purpose of the project is to practise narrative visualization structure using Java script plus Vega/Vega-lite libraries.

-This Data Viz prject can be seen at [link](https://fengliplatform.github.io/dataviz-uiuc/index.html)
+This Data Viz project can be seen at [link](https://fengliplatform.github.io/dataviz-uiuc/index.html)

 This project follows the Interactive Slideshow narrative visualization structure.
 It is a hybrid structure mixing author-lead and reader-lead scenes.
 This project consists a Home page, three Scene pages and a Final summary page.
 So user will follow an author directed path through the slideshow.
 During home page and the three scenes user can drill down a little bit for some details which they are interested.
 Or user can just continue if they are not interested to certain pages.